 Although you might be able to drive a minibus under certain conditions with your regular car licence of category B, self-drive minibus hire companies will require D1 licence.
 This is due to their insurance policy which is given by their insurance service provider.

-At Reward Van Hire we do require a full D1 category licence in order to use our self-drive minibus hire service, plus hirers are required to be of 25 to 75 years old.
+At Reward Van Hire we do not require a full D1 category licence in order to use our self-drive minibus hire service, plus hirers are required to be of 25 to 70 years old.

 Driving a minibus abroad